jamktiko/tc-productlab-manual/tc-productlab-manual.md

-# TC6 - Productlab
+# TC7 - Product lab

 Manual for students and faculty

-Versio 0.3

-* Labmaster = Teemu
+Version 0.4

-* Lecturer in Charge = Niko
+* Labmaster & Lecturer in Charge = Teemu
-* Lecturers = Niko, Ilari

 ## Introduction

 Ticorporate business simulation is based on "Information systems project" course, which has been part of Business Information Technologies degree programme from the start.
 Its purpose was to teach how to build information systems and how to do it as a part of a project group working towards a common goal.
-In the autumn of 2013 Information systems project course extended to include theory studies when "Software production", "project management", and "modeling information systems" courses were integrated into it.
+In the autumn of 2013 Information systems project course extended to include theory studies when "Software production", "project management", and "modelling information systems" courses were integrated into it.
 The newly founded course was named Ticorporate and its first iteration was called "Ticorporate MXIII".
 After the first Ticorporate the name was shortened to "Ticorporate" plus a rolling number.
 We use the name TC and Ticorporate interchangeably.
 At this point in time we are at TC6.

 After few yearly incremental upgrades it was decided that Ticorporate as it was is at its end.
 The course was split in half and that process gave birth to Ticorporate Demo Lab and Ticorporate Product Lab.
 Year after that, the course was pushed forwards half a year, causing Demo Lab to start on 2nd year BIT students spring semester and Product Lab to start on 3rd year students autumn semester.

 Demo Lab is mandatory for all BIT students and Product Lab is a part of elective professional studies.
 Demo Labs purpose is basically the same as it was in every other year, to teach students how software projects and its roles work and to build a strictly defined game or software in a group setting.
 Product Labs purpose is to give students a chance to prove their worth and teach them how to create financially responsible product.

-This document is created to describe objectives and activities of Productlab.
+This document is created to describe objectives and activities of Product lab.

 ## Production process